bsoist/labs/html-7/README.md

 {% next "See if you're submission was received" %}

+## Check your submission

+**NOTE: The link below will open in a new tab.
+Just come back here to see the instructions.**

 Visit <a target="_blank" href="https://submit.cs50.io/">submit.cs50.io</a> to see if you're submission is listed.

 If no, try again.